World Cup: Why do Wales football fans wear bucket hats?

 He said they have been selling the bucket hats for six years, but has also seen a rise in sales since Wales qualified for the World Cup.

-"We sold thirty in one go, we had a lot of sales from fans who were travelling to Qatar," Mr Mohammad said.
+"We sold 30 in one go, we had a lot of sales from fans who were travelling to Qatar," Mr Mohammad said.

-"One of the bar managers bought thirty for his bar staff, another group bought 15."
+"One of the bar managers bought 30 for his bar staff, another group bought 15."

-Mr Mohammad said these hats are popular are not only with football fans, but rugby fans have also picked up on the trend.
+Mr Mohammad said these hats were popular not only with football fans, but rugby fans have also picked up on the trend.

 "There's always in demand because these bucket hats come in different colours," he said.